funkonaut/funkonaut.github.io/_posts/1113-01-01-prusaslicer-cli.md

 ### Troubleshooting
 - Sometimes if your command is incorrect you will launch the Prusa Slicer GUI
+- If your slicer fails to slice try making sure you are in the same folder as your .stl file
 - Determine that the model size fits on your print bed (max for MK3s is 250 by 210 by 210).
 Run: `prusa-slicer-console.exe --info [./my_model.stl]]`
 <br><br><br>